unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 - **Open surveys** that allows everybody that knows the web address to fill the survey
 - **Closed surveys** that allow only invited users to fill the survey.
 Limesurvey gives the tools to invite users by mail assigning them a unique token

-This plugin allows every user that has some configurable headers in the request (coming from authentication extension) to fill **closed** surveys.
+This plugin allows every user that has some configurable groups in the request header to fill **closed** surveys.
+It also decides based on the same groups contained in the headers, the admin rights of the user.
+These headers should obviously come from an authentication extension.

 ## Headers structure:
 The only required headers to make the authorization process work are X-Remote-User and X-Remote-Groups.